ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 · Corporate members must designate one individual as their representative.
 The individual designated as the contact person when applying for services to the co-operative shall be considered the designate, unless otherwise indicated in writing to the Board.

-· Upon approval of membership, applicants will be emailed a copy of the co-operative’s bylaws and a share account will be set up in the member’s name in the co-operative’s ledger.
+· Upon approval of membership, a share account will be set up in the member’s name in the co-operative’s ledger and applicants may review a copy of the co-operative’s bylaws on ACE’s website.

 · Members wishing to terminate membership in the co-operative must do so in writing to the Board of the co-operative.
 Upon termination of membership, the co-operative will reimburse the full membership share.

-By agreeing to these terms and conditions, you grant ACE the right to add $25.00 to your upcoming power bill as payment for your membership share.
+By agreeing to these terms and conditions, you grant ACE the right to add $25.00 to your upcoming energy bill as payment for your membership share.

 Please note that the ACE Board will review membership applications and reserves the right to reject any application at its discretion.
-In the unlikely event that your application is rejected, the full $25.00 membership fee shall be reimbursed.
+In the unlikely event that your application is rejected, the full $25.00 membership fee shall be reimbursed as a credit on your account.

 SPARK Green Offset Program Terms and Conditions